Variational Image Feature Extraction for the Event Horizon Telescope: Validating

 To validate \VIDA, we applied it to a subset of the test set from \citet{EHTCIV}.
-The sources we considered are shown in \autoref{fig:geom_test}, and consist of two geometric crescents and a GRMHD simulation.
+The sources we considered are shown in \autoref{fig:geom_test}, and consist of two geometric crescents and a general-relativistic-magneto-hydrodynamical (GRMHD) simulation from \citet{EHTCV}.
 The geometric crescent model is described by:

 The infinitely thin ring is then convolved with a circular Gaussian with FWHM $10\,\muas$.
-Two orientations $\xi=180^\circ$ and $\xi=150^\circ$ are considered in this paper, and are shown in the left and middle panels of \autoref{fig:geom_test}.
-For both orientations we took $r_0 = 22\, \muas$, $s=0.46$, and $I_0 = 0.6\,\rm Jy$.
+Two orientations (measured east-of-north) $\xi=180^\circ$ and $\xi=150^\circ$ are considered in this paper, and are shown in the top and left panels of \autoref{fig:geom_test}.
+For both orientations we took $r_0 = 22\, \muas$, $s=0.46$, and \textbf{$F_0 = 0.6\,\rm Jy$}.
 After blurring the ring, it is important to note that the effective radius (the intensity peak) is smaller than the original radius of the ring \citepalias[see][]{EHTCIV}.
 The amount the diameter is biased inwards is given approximately by: